JonathanReeve/jonreeve.com/_posts/2015-05-10-macroetymology-of-portrait-paper.markdown

 words.

-While much critical attention has been paid to the neologisms in *Finnegan's Wake*, since they are undoubtedly its distinctive property, not much has been discussed regarding *Portrait*, even though at least one word, *pandybat* has its first OED citation in the novel.
+While much critical attention has been paid to the neologisms in *Finnegans Wake*, since they are undoubtedly its distinctive property, not much has been discussed regarding *Portrait*, even though at least one word, *pandybat* has its first OED citation in the novel.
 Regarding Joyce's work as a whole, however, Katie Wales identifies two neologistic